 There will also be a greater need for typography customization in WordPress themes.
 Fonts will be chosen based on image, style preferences, mood, etc.

 UX will have to be more personalized.
 On many retail sites, content is already personalized to the tastes and behaviour of customers.
 Analytics provides information on how visitors consume content.
 This kind of information is useful for websites to offer information the way the user intends to use it.
-One such example is Amazon and …
+One such example …